 We can then expand and simplify the reasons - all strong arguments for the primary air control layer to be inboard of the insulation:

 - It prevents the conditioned air from entering the insulation layer - keeping the conditioned air within the conditioned space.

 - It provides better protection against condensation risk - keeping interior humid air away from cold components.
-(After bulk water intrusion, air leaks and convective movement are the enclosures' biggest liabilities.)
+(After bulk water intrusion, air leaks and convective movement are the enclosure’s biggest liabilities.)

-Consequently a mixed/cold climate enclosure from outside to inside generally wants to be:
+Consequently, a mixed/cold climate enclosure from outside to inside generally wants to be:

-- a protective back-vented rainscreen and vented roof
+- A protective back-vented rainscreen and vented roof

-- a vapor-open, windtight, water control layer
+- A vapor-open, windtight, water control layer

-- a vapor variable retarding airtight layer
+- A vapor variable retarding airtight layer: INTELLO PLUS or DB+

-- a protective service cavity with interior finish
+- A protective service cavity with interior finish

 *OSB dry cup permeability ranges 0.5-0.8, depending on thickness.
 Plywood ranges 0.7-1.4, depending on wood type and thickness.
 Sources: ASHRAE fundamentals, ASTM E96 dry cup.